Wil Myers Player Props: Reds vs. Phillies

-Wil Myers -- 0-for-4 in his last game -- will be in action for the Cincinnati Reds versus the Philadelphia Phillies, with Taijuan Walker on the mound, on April 9 at 1:05 PM ET.
+Wil Myers -- 0-for-4 with an RBI in his most recent game -- will be in action for the Cincinnati Reds versus the Philadelphia Phillies, with Bailey Falter on the mound, on April 13 at 6:40 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Phillies.
+He had a hitless showing in his most recent game (0-for-4 with an RBI) against the Braves.

 Wil Myers Game Info & Props vs. the Phillies